Aidan-McNay/chimes-leds/docs/hw_des.rst

   two lines, to low-pass noise.
 Our transceiver additionally supported this by providing a :math:`\frac{V_{CC}}{2}` output to connect to the midpoint and further stabilize the bus
-* **TVS Diode**: A TVS diode was placed between both bus lines and ground, preventing large voltage spikes from damaging other electronics
+* **TVS Diode**: A Transient Voltage Suppression (TVS) diode was placed between both bus lines and ground, preventing large voltage spikes from damaging other electronics
 * **Slope Control**: Our particular transceiver provided a pin which allowed the device to be in low-power mode (pulled to :math:`V_{CC}`), in "high-speed" mode (pulled to ground), or in "slope-control" mode